muratk5n/thirdwave/en/README.md

 ---

-Consa: "In 1949, the USSR had obtained the atomic bomb thanks to information provided by Fucks, a Manhattan Project researcher with communist sympathies.
+Consa: "In 1949, the USSR had obtained the atomic bomb thanks to information provided by.. a Manhattan Project researcher with communist sympathies.
 From then on, espionage accusations became widespread among the American scientific community.
 Senator McCarthy began a witch hunt in which Oppenheimer was accused of treason and had